African socialism: Julius Nyerere and Ujamaa

+There were no classes, no rich and poor, and no exploitation of man by man.
+All men were free and equal and this was the foundation of government.
+Recognition of this general principle found expression in the constitution of the council … in such a society are contained the seed of a revolutionary democracy in which none will be held in slavery or servitude, and in which poverty, want, and insecurity shall be no more.

 The ideal society, according to Nyerere, would be built around the core principles of “freedom, equality, and unity”; together, these tenets would create an economy based on cooperative production, foster peaceful community bonds, and encourage democratic political participation.
 From 1968-1975, Nyerere’s government facilitated the consolidation of rural Tanzania into village-style agricultural communities where resources would be shared collectively.
 Nyerere, wary of the influence of Western-controlled international economic institutions, claimed that true liberation from colonialism required Tanzania to be economically self-sufficient.
 These farming villages were to serve as the heart of that development, building Tanzania’s economy while also freeing its culture from the capitalist value and power structure imposed under colonial rule.
 The theoretical link that Ujamaa created between economic development and social liberation has been praised for being ahead of its time, anticipating a framework that would not become mainstream in Western sociology until the late 20th century.